znuny/manual/source/admin/ticketattributerelations/index.rst

 ********************************************

 In order to add a new relation, an Excel sheet must first be created.
-In our example we want to restrict a Dynamic Field after the Queue selection.
+In our example we want to restrict a Dynamic Field ("Question1") after the queue selection.
-The selection of the Dynamic Field then influences the selection of a second field.

-In our example the Queue influences the selection of the Dynamic Field "Question1".
 The appropriate structure in Excel is as follows:

 .. image:: images/tar_rule1.png